HanStolpo/TalksAndStuff/posts/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 * Textile

 All the readers parse to the same [abstract representation][Pandoc AST] and all the writers consume this abstract representation.
-So it is very modular since all you have to do to support a new input format is add a reader and it can output as any of the writer formats and similarly the other way around.
-The [abstract representation][Pandoc AST] of Pandoc is also ideal when you want to programmatically generate documents which is exactly what we want to do.
+So it is very modular, since all you have to do to support a new input format is add a reader and it can output as any of the writer formats, and similarly the other way around.
+The [abstract representation][Pandoc AST] of Pandoc is also ideal when you want to programmatically generate documents, which is exactly what we want to do.

 Here is an example of programmatically generating a Pandoc document and then writing it out as Pandoc markdown and HTML.